serras/emacs-haskell-tutorial/tutorial.md

 cabal install hoogle
 hoogle data
 ```
-Now, at any moment you can press `C-c C-h` and query Hoogle for the information youu want.
+Now, at any moment you can press `C-c C-h` and query Hoogle for the information you want.

 ## Insertion commands